Paris Saint-Germain FC ownership and finances: Shirt sponsor

-Paris Saint-Germain played without a shirt sponsor until the 1972–73 season, when the club signed a deal with Canadian grocery store chain Montreal.
-PSG then signed with Canadian soft-drink brand Canada Dry in 1973–74 what was the biggest contract in Division 2 history at the time.
-The club also reached an agreement with French radio RTL worth 1.2m francs on the condition of reaching the top flight in 1974–75.
-PSG ultimately did and the RTL partnership lasted until 1990–91.
+Paris Saint-Germain played without a shirt sponsor until 1972, when the club signed a deal with Canadian grocery chain Montreal.
+PSG then signed with Canadian soft-drink brand Canada Dry for the 1973–74 season in what was the biggest sponsorship contract in Division 2 history at the time.
+The club also reached an agreement with French radio station RTL worth 1.2 million francs for the 1974–75 season, conditional on promotion to the top flight.
+PSG achieved promotion and the RTL partnership lasted until 1991.

-Between 1986 and 1995, the club had two sponsors or more in its shirts, including RTL, Canal+, La Cinq, TDK, Alain Afflelou, Commodore, Müller, Tourtel, SEAT and Lipton.
-German automobile manufacturer Opel marked the end of this trend in the 1995–1996 season, assuming sponsorship duties until 2001–02.
-Next was French multimedia company Thomson from 2002 to 2006 before turning to Dubai-based airline Fly Emirates.
+Between 1986 and 1995, the club featured multiple shirt sponsors, including French media company Canal+, French television channel La Cinq, Japanese electronics company TDK, computer manufacturer Commodore, dairy company Müller, Spanish car manufacturer SEAT and British tea brand Lipton.
+German automobile manufacturer Opel became the sole shirt sponsor in 1995 and remained until 2002.
+It was succeeded by French multimedia company Thomson (2002–2006) and Dubai-based airline Emirates (2006–2019).

-Emirates appeared on the shirts until the 2018–19 season, after which French hospitality company Accor took over as shirt sponsor.
-Its lifestyle loyalty platform, Accor Live Limitless (ALL), was on the front of the shirts between 2019 and 2022.
-Accor reportedly paid the club around €65m each year.
-The agreement was almost double the figure that Emirates paid PSG, which was approximately €25m per year.
-Qatari airline Qatar Airways replaced Accor in June 2022.
-The multi-year contract will see PSG receive close to €70m every season until 2028.
+Following the end of the Emirates partnership, French hospitality company Accor became PSG's shirt sponsor in 2019.
+Its Accor Live Limitless (ALL) loyalty platform appeared on the front of the shirts until 2022.
+Accor reportedly paid around €65 million per year, compared to approximately €25 million under the Emirates deal.
+In June 2022, Qatari carrier Qatar Airways replaced Accor as shirt sponsor under a contract reportedly worth close to €70 million per season until 2028.